 - 100 g vegan chocolate chips optional, but read note above recipe

 - Pre-heat the oven to 180°C fan/200°C/gas mark 6.

 - Grease and line a 20cm square cake tin with baking paper.

-- Put all the ingredients apart from the chocolate chips into a food processor or high powered blender and process until well combined.
-You may need to stop halfway to scrape down the sides.
+- Put the drained tin of black beans and 200g pumpkin puree into your food processor and pulse until well combined.
+You may need to stop and scrape the sides down once or twice.

 - Scrape all the mixture into the cake tin and smooth down the top.

 - Bake in the pre-heated oven for 20-25 minutes until set and crisp on top.

 - Allow to cool in the tin, then cut into squares.